enarx-archive/rfcs/default-enarx-trust-process.md

     - Enarx host agent
     - **TEE instance**
     - **Enarx runtime instance (within TEE instance)**
-    - Other workloads
+    - other workloads
  - tenant trust domain
     - Orchestrator
     - Enarx client agent
-    - Tenant workload image
+    - tenant workload image
-    - Tenant workload image repository
+    - tenant workload image repository

 #### Changes

 The changes between state 0 and state 1 are the creation of a TEE instance and the loading of the Enarx runtime image into that instance.

-The initialisation of the process is prompted by **Orchestrator**, which communicates with the **Enarx client agent**, which contacts the **Enarx host agent** over a network connection (which does not need to be encrypted).
+The initialisation of the process is prompted by the **Orchestrator**, which communicates with the **Enarx client agent**, which contacts the **Enarx host agent** over a network connection (which does not need to be encrypted, as no confidential data is passed across it, as because the **Enarx host agent** is not a trusted entity (part of the **tenant host domain** anyway).
 A mechanism (such as a cryptographic nonce), allowing the Enarx client agent to match sessions and requests, is included in the initial request.
 The **Enarx host agent** then requests the creation, which is performed by the **host CPU + CPU firmware**.